 In consultation with the Worship Coordinators and Chapel Ministers our three-day-a-week chapel services are designed and led by students, faculty, administrators, and staff with equal opportunity to preach and lead the liturgies.
 Faculty and administrator sermons are recorded, and the audio is available on the Chapel Sermons page.

-Services in Caldwell Chapel are held during the Fall and Spring Semesters on Wednesday and Thursday at 11:30AM.
+Services in Caldwell Chapel are held during the Fall and Spring Semesters on Wednesday and Thursday at 12 noon (ET).

 “Worship the Lord with gladness; come before God with joyful songs.”

 Welcome to the Frank H. and Fannie W. Caldwell Chapel.
 In this sacred space the Louisville Seminary community and its neighbors gather to give praise to a triune God.
 All are welcome here as we meet weekly to be in communion with the Holy One and in corporate worship with one another.
 Caldwell Chapel also is a learning environment, where students get hands-on experience in the act of worship and worship planning.
 Please join us as we celebrate!